Hopea odorata

 Hopea odorata is a species of tree in the plant family Dipterocarpaceae.
 It is found in Bangladesh, Cambodia, India, Laos, Malaysia, Singapore, Myanmar, Thailand, and Vietnam.

 Description

 H. odorata is a large tree reaching up to 45 m in height with the base of the trunk reaching a diameter of 4.5 m.
-It grows in forests, preferably near rivers, at elevations to 600 m.
+It grows in seasonal tropical forests, preferably near rivers, at elevations up to 900 m.
+The seeds are about 6 mm, with two wings that are 50-60 mm long.
 In places such as West Bengal, the Andaman Islands and southern Vietnam it is often planted as a shade tree.
 Valued for its wood, which shows resistance to termites, it is a threatened species in its natural habitat.

 Traditions

 In Thailand, where it is known as ta-khian (ตะเคียน), this tree is believed to be inhabited by a certain tree spirit known as Lady Ta-khian (นางตะเคียน), belonging to a type of ghosts related to trees known generically as Nang Mai (นางไม้).
+This tree species is also the subject of legends in Cambodia, where it is known as Koki; in Vietnam it is called Sao đen.